 An employee is entitled to only one five-year exemption period, even if he or she holds more than one type of employment giving entitlement to the exemption.

 You must file the application for a certificate or a qualification certificate with the issuing government body by the last day of February of the year following the year for which the employee is claiming the deduction.
 For example, an application for a certificate for 2023 must be filed by February 29, 2024.

 A foreign employee who spends more than 182 days in Québec in a year is deemed to be resident in Québec throughout the year.
-However, this rule does not apply for the purposes of determining whether a foreign employee was resident in Canada immediately before taking up his or her employment duties.
+However, this rule does not apply for the purposes of determining whether a foreign employee was resident in Canada immediately before taking up employment duties.